What type of taxes are charged on local sales in Canada?

 There are two types of taxes in Canada.
 One is levied by the provinces, and the other is charged by the federal government.

-These can be broken down into 4 separate taxes, and that’s how they appear in our Canadian invoices:
+These can be broken down into 4 separate taxes, and that’s how they will appear in your invoices:

 - Goods and Services Tax (GST) is a federal tax that applies to all sales in all provinces of Canada.